Nonradial oscillations of stratified neutron stars with solid crusts: Mode characterization and tidal resonances in coalescing binaries: Introduction

-An upgrade to the current ground-based detectors is pending for the coming years, and the next observing run of the International Gravitational-Wave Observatory Network, tentatively planned for 2028, will provide an opportunity to detect GWs generated during the late-inspiral and merger of GW170817-like events.
+An upgrade to the current ground-based detectors is pending for the coming years, and the next observing run of the International Gravitational-Wave Observatory Network, tentatively planned for 2028, will provide an opportunity to detect GW signals emanated during the merger from GW170817-like events.
 A central question to be addressed is then: To what extent can observations of binary mergers truly reveal the composition and state of matter inside NSs?
 Because a NS’s characteristic oscillation frequencies are determined by its internal structure, identifying quasiperiodic oscillations (QPOs) in some observations offers a way to probe these extreme environments.
 This article focuses on a subset of the stellar spectrum that may imprint observable signatures in gravitational waveforms or EM flares through tidal interactions.

-Several works have studied the tidal deformation of NSs in binaries in the static limit, starting with Refs.~\cite{Hinderer:2007mb,Flanagan:2007ix,Hinderer:2009ca}.
-The secular imprint on the GW signal associated to this tidal interaction is characterized by the star's tidal deformability.
+Much work has focused on the tidal deformation of NSs during binary interaction in the static limit~\cite{Hinderer:2007mb,Flanagan:2007ix,Hinderer:2009ca}.
+The secular imprint on the GW signal associated to it is characterized by the so-called tidal deformability.
 The GW170817 event placed a constraint on the binary's mass-weighted average tidal deformability, disfavoring extremely stiff EOSs~\cite{Annala:2017llu,LIGOScientific:2017vwq,De:2018uhw,Zhou:2017pha,Gao:2021uus}.
-Combined with lower bounds on the maximum mass from radio pulsar timing~\cite{Demorest:2010bx,Antoniadis:2013pzd,NANOGrav:2019jur,Fonseca:2021wxt} and joint mass–radius constraints from NICER X-ray timing~\cite{Miller:2019cac,Riley:2019yda,Miller:2021qha,Vinciguerra:2023qxq,Dittmann:2024mbo,Salmi:2024aum,Choudhury:2024xbk,Mauviard:2025dmd}, these observations form the current picture of EOS constraints from the astrophysical side.
+Combined with lower bounds on the maximum mass from radio pulsar timing~\cite{Demorest:2010bx,Antoniadis:2013pzd,Fonseca:2021wxt,NANOGrav:2019jur} and joint mass–radius constraints from NICER X-ray timing~\cite{Miller:2021qha,Miller:2019cac,Riley:2019yda}, these observations form the current picture of EOS constraints from the astrophysical side.